hetznercloud/apps/apps/hetzner/wireguard/README.md

 You can find the firewall and NAT configuration at `/etc/nftables.conf`.
 Changes can be applied with `systemctl restart nftables`.

-## Changing the admin password
+## Changing the password

-To change the admin password of the management UI, please follow these steps:
+The user password can be changed over the management UI after logging in and clicking on the current username.
+If you have forgotten your password or use an older version of the app, please follow these steps:

 1. Generate a bcrypt password hash of the new password, you can use the caddy cli for that: